rokkro/tmat/README.md

 * Uses <a href="http://kairos.com/">Kairos</a> to detect emotion, age, gender, and other characteristics of profile pictures.
 * Export data to .csv spreadsheets.
 * Simple database, collection, and document management.
-* Is Easily usable within a console textual interface.
+* Is easily usable within a console textual interface.

 Licensed under the GNU GPL 3.0.
 ## Details: